-Chemical (NOT HEAT) Disinfection:
+Chemical (NOT HEAT) Lens Disinfection:

-- 1) Wash and rinse your hands thoroughly BEFORE HANDLING LENS. - 2) After removal of lens, CLEAN the lens by applying three drops of cleaner to each surface.
-Then rub the lens between your fingers for 20 seconds. - 3) AFTER CLEANING, thoroughly rinse both surfaces of the lens with a steady stream of fresh, sterile rinsing solution for approximately 10 seconds. - 4) Fill contact lens carrying case with the recommended disinfection and storage solution and place lens in the proper cells and soak as recommend in solution labeling.
+- 1. Wash and rinse your hands thoroughly before handling lens. - 2.
+After removal of lens, clean the lens by applying three drops of cleaner to each surface.
+Then rub the lens between your fingers for 20 seconds. - 3.
+After cleaning, thoroughly rinse both surfaces of the lens with a steady stream of fresh, sterile rinsing solution for approximately 10 seconds. - 4.
+Fill contact lens carrying case with the recommended disinfection and storage solution and place lens in the proper cells for a minimum of 4 hours.
+Follow the instruction and timings recommended by manufacturer.